LINSCAN -- A Linearity Based Clustering Algorithm: New Algorithm: LINSCAN

 So, we can define an approximation of $KL(P|Q)$ by

 This motivates the symmetric distance function $D(P,Q)$, which takes term-wise square roots of $M(P|Q)$ and $M(Q|P)$ to more closely approximate a metric.

 We note that other metrics, in particular Wasserstein-2 distance, also have a closed form between Gaussians.
 While this is a metric, the distance between the means and covariances are independent, whereas $D$ incorporates the Mahalanobis distance and penalizes differences in mean more heavily in directions orthogonal to the local linearity of the point.
-Furthermore, the Wasserstein-2 distance penalizes differences in covariances at most polynomially in the magnitude of the eigenvalues, whereas $D$ penalizes orthogonal covariance inversely to the size of the minimum eigenvalues for high eccentricity clusters.
-This ensures that two points with slight deviations in covariance direction will be far apart in $D$, and thus these points will not fall into the same cluster.
+Furthermore, the Wasserstein-2 distance scales polynomial in the magnitude of the eigenvalues of the covariance matrices as the angles diverge, whereas $D$ penalizes orthogonal covariance inversely to the size of the minimum eigenvalues for high eccentricity clusters.
+This ensures that two points with large deviations in covariance direction will be far apart in $D$, even if spatially close to one another, and thus these points will not fall into the same cluster.